AN3223/climail/README.md

 ![Viewing an inbox with CLIMail](https://i.imgur.com/eq34i8K.png)

 # CLIMail
-A command line tool for checking email from the terminal
+A command line tool for checking email from the terminal, written in Coconut
 ## Install
 `pip install climail`
 ## Opening CLIMail